 This classic Hummingbird Cake is packed with pineapple, banana, and pecans.
 Ultra moist cake layers with hints of cinnamon and nutmeg covered in a cream cheese frosting.

-I’ve had a Hummingbird Cake on my radar for a while now, ever since I first had one on our trip to Walt Disney World a couple years ago.
+I’ve had a Hummingbird Cake on my radar for a while now, ever since I first had one on our trip to Walt Disney World a couple of years ago.
 It kept getting bumped by something or other.

 Part of me wondered if the world really needed another Hummingbird Cake recipe.
 But, since a few of you have asked me for one lately who am I to refuse??
 I hope this recipe lives up to your expectations.
 It has truly exceeded mine!

-What is a Hummingbird Cake?
+What Flavor is Hummingbird Cake?

 A hummingbird cake is a dense and moist cake consisting of pineapple, bananas, pecans, and spices paired with a cream cheese frosting.
-It is a very popular Southern dessert which originated in Jamaica in the 1960’s.
+It is a very popular Southern dessert that originated in Jamaica in the 1960’s.